 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

 Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in the King Island Council area, and Employment locations for the Destination Zones they work in and how they arrive there.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Local workers method of travel to work|

 |King Island Council area - All industries||2016||2011||Change|

-In 2016, there were 0 people in the who caught public transport to work (train, bus, tram or ferry) in King Island Council area, compared with 507 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 0 people who caught public transport to work (train, bus, tram or ferry) in the King Island Council area, compared with 516 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in King Island Council area and Tasmania were:
+The major differences between the method of travel to work of the workforce in the King Island Council area and the Tasmania workforce were: